 Someone tells you something and then you see something else going on, and then you change what they're saying.
-You go based on what you're looking at, and then we're now liable. - P11
+You go based on what you're looking at, and then we're now liable. -P11

 Several participants talked about the need to have a new protocol put in place that would determine if and how call takers would respond to what they saw in a video call, or how video could be used throughout the call.
-This would be similar in nature to the sequence of questions that call takers are required to ask when a call comes in as part of their work to understand the emergency situation.
+This would be similar in nature to the sequence of questions that call takers are required to ask when a call comes in.